Positive herd progress requires trusted genetics.

 Calving ease EPD must be in the top 85th percentile.

-- Angus and Simmental bulls must test free or free by pedigree of of AM, NH, CA.
+- Angus and Simmental bulls must test free or free by the pedigree of AM, NH, and CA.

 - Simmentals must also test free of OS, PHA, and TH.